Chaotic lensed billiards: Appendices

-It will be useful to see how trajectories under discontinuous potentials arise in the limit by considering a family of smooth potential functions with increasingly sharp transition between two constant values.
+In order to justify on physical grounds our definition of the lensed billiard map, it will be useful to see how trajectories under discontinuous potentials arise in the limit of a family of smooth potential functions with increasingly sharp transition between two constant values.
+We do this in the setting of Riemannian manifolds of arbitrary dimension.